V-Z/structure-multi-pbspro/README.md

 Edits **might be** required on clusters/grids using **different scheduling system than PBS Pro**.
 Of course, improvements are welcomed, but *edit the code only if you know what you are doing*. ;-)

-If your cluster/grid is using different scheduling system than [PBS on MetaCentrum](https://wiki.metacentrum.cz/wiki/About_scheduling_system), edit in last section of `structure_multi_1_submitter.sh` the `qsub` line.
+If your cluster/grid is using different scheduling system than [PBS on MetaCentrum](https://docs.metacentrum.cz/advanced/pbs-options/), edit in last section of `structure_multi_1_submitter.sh` the `qsub` line.
 Also, if you need to submit the job to particular queue, change time to run, needed memory or so (e.g. for larger data), edit required resources on that `qsub` line.

-If your cluster/grid is using different method to cleanup of temporal (scratch) directories [than MetaCentrum](https://wiki.metacentrum.cz/wiki/Trap_command_usage), edit or remove `trap` commands in `structure_multi_2_qsub_run.sh`.
-If your cluster/grid is using different method to manage application modules [than MetaCentrum](https://wiki.metacentrum.cz/wiki/Structure), edit or remove the block with `module add` command in `structure_multi_2_qsub_run.sh`.
-If your cluster/grid is using different name of variable pointing to temporal working directory than `SCRATCH` on [MetaCentrum](https://wiki.metacentrum.cz/wiki/Beginners_guide), replace all occurrences of `SCRATCH` by the correct variable name in `structure_multi_2_qsub_run.sh`.
+If your cluster/grid is using different method to cleanup of temporal (scratch) directories [than MetaCentrum](https://docs.metacentrum.cz/advanced/job-tracking/#trap-the-term), edit or remove `trap` commands in `structure_multi_2_qsub_run.sh`.
+If your cluster/grid is using different method to manage application modules than MetaCentrum (there `structure/2.3.4`), edit or remove the block with `module add` command in `structure_multi_2_qsub_run.sh`.
+If your cluster/grid is using different name of variable pointing to temporal working directory than `SCRATCH` on [MetaCentrum](https://docs.metacentrum.cz/basics/concepts/#scratch-directory), replace all occurrences of `SCRATCH` by the correct variable name in `structure_multi_2_qsub_run.sh`.

 Of course, improvements, generalizations for easier work on another clusters/grids are welcomed. :-)

 # Postprocessing of the results

 For next step collect all `res.k.X.rep.Y.out_f` files in the output directory.
 Select the best K using e.g. Structure_sum R script (see my older [example](https://trapa.cz/en/structure-r-linux) and [slides](https://trapa.cz/sites/default/files/r_mol_data_phylogen_2020.pdf) --- chapter *Structure* from slide 204) or [Structure Harvester](https://taylor0.biology.ucla.edu/structureHarvester/).
-Structure_sum was originally written by [Dorothee Ehrich](https://en.uit.no/ansatte/person?p_document_id=41186) and [updated for modern R by Marek Šlenker](https://github.com/MarekSlenker/structureSum).
+Structure_sum was originally written by [Dorothée Ehrich](https://en.uit.no/ansatte/person?p_document_id=41186) and updated for modern R by me --- see <https://github.com/V-Z/structure-sum> --- and [Marek Šlenker](https://github.com/MarekSlenker/structureSum).
 Align and reorder the results with [CLUMPP](https://web.stanford.edu/group/rosenberglab/clumpp.html) and draw final plots by e.g. [distruct](https://web.stanford.edu/group/rosenberglab/distruct.html).
 See also my older [complete example](https://trapa.cz/en/structure-r-linux).